hyperledger-archives/indy-crypto/libindy-crypto/docs/anoncreds-design.md

 1. FFI C API will use OpenSSL style entities handling.
 Entities referenced will be represent as untyped pointers.
 Library will provide functions for entities allocation, manipulation and deallocation.

 ## API
+### API V2
+#### Reasons
+There are some significant aspects was missed in 1st generation.
+The new one was created to fix it:
+* Indy Crypto should have ability to work with large volume of Tails (can be larger rather RAM)
+* API should be well-mapped with main usecases with Indy Ledger.

+#### Changes
+* `RevocationRegistry` now will be created without full `Tails` in RAM as part of returned value.
+Instead of it, TailsGenerator will be returned to generate all tails one by one and store in application manner.
+* `Witness` now became in separate entity and should be updated out of call `ProofBuilder::add_sub_proof_request`
+* IndyCrypto defines `RevocationTailAccessor` trait.
+Application should implement this and handle calls from IndyCrypto such as `access_tail(id, indy_crypto_cb(tail))`

 ### Claim and Proof attributes builders
 ```Rust